US Banking for Pakistani LLC Owners: What Actually Works

 - The "US bank account" credential that some platforms and partners expect

-- PKR transfers are available through Wise, though corridor fees to Pakistan tend to be higher than to major currency destinations
+- PKR transfers are available, though corridor fees to Pakistan run higher than to major currency destinations

-- Wise complies with Pakistan's State Bank regulations for inbound remittances — transfers to Pakistani bank accounts process through standard banking rails
+- Wise complies with State Bank of Pakistan regulations for inbound remittances

-- Enhanced verification may be triggered for large or unusual transfer patterns, same as any jurisdiction
+- Large or unusual transfer patterns may trigger enhanced verification, same as any jurisdiction

-The trade-off: Wise is not a full US bank account.
-For many Pakistani LLC owners, it fills 80% of the banking need — receiving USD, paying contractors, converting currencies.
-The remaining 20% (FDIC insurance, lending, the "real bank account" that some US partners expect) requires a second institution.
+Wise fills about 80% of the banking need for most Pakistani LLC owners: receiving USD, paying contractors, converting currencies.
+The remaining 20% (FDIC insurance, lending, the "real bank" credential) requires a second institution.

 Relay

 Relay is a US business banking platform with FDIC insurance through Thread Bank.
-It has gained some traction among non-resident LLC owners as a Mercury alternative.
+It has picked up some traction among non-resident LLC owners as a Mercury alternative.

-Status for Pakistani applicants: Limited data.
-Relay does not publish a restricted countries list.
-Founder community reports are sparse for Pakistani-specific experiences.
-The platform's KYC requirements are similar to Mercury's — US entity with EIN, identity verification, business activity review.
+There is limited data on Pakistani applicants specifically.
+Relay does not publish a restricted countries list, and founder community reports are sparse.
+KYC requirements look similar to Mercury's: US entity with EIN, identity verification, business activity review.

 Payoneer

-Payoneer occupies a unique position in Pakistan's cross-border payment landscape.
-It is the most widely used international payment platform among Pakistani freelancers.
+Payoneer is the most widely used international payment platform among Pakistani freelancers, and for good reason: it works.

 What Payoneer provides: